FlacotheGreat/Finalproject/README.md

 ###Overall Tasks:
 + login/logout -- not done
+	Waiting on Database changes then it will be complete need to complete error handling blank fields or invalid inputs Create accounts same as above
+	Pages should navigate once all is complete
 + database -- almost done
 + connecting to stock api -- not done, in testing
 + user is able to select at least 3 ticker symbols -- not done